md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Auditability.
 * Governance review processes.

-#### Fairness and Inclusion
+### Fairness and Inclusion

-AI systems should be designed and evaluated to minimize unfair bias and promote equitable outcomes.
+AI systems should be designed and evaluated to minimize unfair bias and promote equitable outcomes [5,15,45,53].

 Key objectives include: